 The Bible narrates the cosmos, the nations, Israel, and every human life from their beginnings through the cross of Jesus to their eternal ends.
-In that story, Brad Kallenberg says, we discover not only God but also ourselves xvii - and everyone else, for where the Bible is the ultimate narrator of all histories, Islam is a figure in its narratives.
-But which figure?
+In that story, Brad Kallenberg says, we discover not only God but also ourselves - and everyone else, for where the Bible is the ultimate narrator of all histories, Islam is a figure in its narratives.

+Which figure?
+Answering this question will lead us to the next topic I want to discuss: how to read our Bibles well.
 I am persuaded that Muslims are not adequately understood as the Ishmaelites of Genesis, the enemy empires of the prophets, the God-fearing goyim of Acts, the cultural conservatives of James' Jerusalem Church, the false prophet of Revelation, nor even the Pharisees or Samaritans of the Gospels.
 They are closer to us, right in the middle of the story.
-Islam is Simon bar-Jonah.
+In my humble opinion, Islam is Simon bar-Jonah.
 The man is a walking contradiction: an adversary, a beneficiary, and a trustee of God's grace all in one.
 Simon's difficulty is not that he has the wrong God or the wrong Messiah, but that he construes the right God and Messiah in the wrong way (Matt.
 16:13-28).
-Islam is not the blasphemous idolatry of a Pilate but the opposition of a follower rebuking Jesus for promising suffering.
-XVIII All our partial accounts of Islam fit Peter's character.
+Islam is not the blasphemous idolatry of a Pilate but the opposition of a follower who rebukes Jesus for promising suffering. ["Every spirit that does not confess Jesus ... is the spirit of antichrist ... the spirit of error" (1 John 4:3-4, 6).]
+All our partial accounts of Islam fit Peter's character.
 And if Islam is satanic, it is no less satanic than the rest of us who trail our Lord while trying to leave our crosses behind.

 Islam as Simon Peter is not something I encountered in some other source; I arrived at it myself.
-By what criteria can such a conclusion be made and judged?
+How is such a conclusion made?
+And by what criteria can it be judged?
 David Yeago argues that understanding the Bible involves making judgments that cannot be made through "Scripture alone," mere technique, or formal theological method.
 True understanding must appreciate "the force and implications of what the text says."
 This requires resources "embedded in the form of ecclesial life, in the normative rituals and institutions and patterns of interaction that constitute the church as a singular people" (56).
 Using Scripture well both requires and grows healthy community, obedience, exposure, training, skill, and virtue.
 In just this way, like Peter's joyful fellowship in Acts 2, Muslim background believers study the Bible together, practice devotions, and memorize and chant it in Muslim style.
 Miriam Adeney's Daughters of Islam describes women who memorize forty-two verses from the Gospel of John, both because they are less responsive to European lecturing and American inductive study techniques, and because the words need to be available when these women find themselves alone, abandoned by their families and friends, and in need (160-162).
 At the same time, Muslim social solidarity gives these sisters a heart for their familial persecutors and a steadfast loyalty to their new brothers and sisters that puts individualistic westerners to shame.
 These communities are "Islamizing" the Bible as well as "biblicizing" Islam - not by vitiating Scripture's message but by expressing that message according to a culture in which the Word can take root and a discipling community in which it can thrive under pressure.
 Where Scripture is God's Word to the Church, Islam is a social order both oppressive and supportive of Christ's body.